The making and success of the Truth About Reading Documentary

 • Why did information on topics such as dyslexia and the reading wars seem to be muddled?

-• When Nick and his team found the information from the interviewers were conflicting and when their additional fact finding mission into these topics did not provide clarity, it was conveyed that way in the film.
+• Nick and his team found the information from the interviewers conflicted and when their additional fact finding mission into these topics did not provide clarity, it was conveyed that way in the film.

 • Why did Nick decide to put what he did in the film?